If you are applying to University of Rochester, the regular decision application deadline is January 5 and the fee for the application costs $50.

 Does University of Rochester accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Rochester accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+βœ… University of Rochester accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Rochester?

-❌ No, University of Rochester is test optional, so you can choose whether or not to send your ACT or SAT scores.
-If you have higher than average scores, you should strongly consider submitting them.
+❌ No, University of Rochester is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
 If your scores are average or below average, you it might make sense to leave them out of your application.

 What is University of Rochester's acceptance rate?

-✅ University of Rochester has an acceptance rate of 41%.
+βœ… University of Rochester has an acceptance rate of 39%.

 What is the early decision acceptance rate at University of Rochester?